Treasures for Tiana

 Though their members were all male, many of the designers for the “old-line” krewes in their first century were female.
 One of the most prolific was Louis Andrews Fischer.
 She originally created “Hummingbird” for the 1973 Proteus parade, whose theme was “Tales Sea Shells Tell.”
 That parade was abruptly canceled due to rain, and Fischer’s design was recycled for the next year’s “Living Jewels” parade.
 Aside from her annual contributions to the Carnival season floats, Fischer was part of the creative community of the French Quarter, often hosting fellow artistic and literary friends, including Sherwood Anderson and William Faulkner, at her Pontalba apartment.

 The boeuf gras is a representation of the fatted ox, traditionally the last meat eaten before the beginning of Lent.
 Comus was the first parade to include a live boeuf gras in its 1867 procession, and other early Carnival parades often included an ox, either paraded on the street or hoisted on top of a float.
 The Rex parade last featured a live ox in 1901, and it wasn’t until 1959 that the group reintroduced the boeuf gras in papier-mâché form.
-Today the pure white garlanded boeuf graces the third float in Rex, following His Majesty’s Bandwagon.
+Today the white garlanded boeuf graces the third float in Rex, following His Majesty’s Bandwagon.

 Formed in 1909 out of a loosely organized group called the Tramps and incorporated in 1916, the Zulu Social Aid and Pleasure Club is the oldest African American parading krewe.
 Zulu coconuts are one of, if not the, most coveted throw of Carnival.
 Zulu riders decorate and distribute a few hundred coconut shells apiece each year, after they are shaved, cleaned, and emptied of milk and meat.
 Today many riders create elaborate works of art, but in the past simple designs like this one were the norm.
 The exact history of coconuts as a Zulu throw is a little murky, but they may have been distributed as early as 1910, in one of the first Zulu parades.
 It seems the tradition of cleaning and decorating coconuts began in the 1940s.
 The King of Zulu in 1952 was William Boykins, who may have personally decorated this “King of 1952” coconut.